AMMR Air and Brightness Temperature Data, Wakasa Bay

 The Wakasa Bay Field Campaign was conducted in January and February 2003 to validate rainfall algorithms developed for the Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E).
 The primary objective was to validate both AMSR and AMSR-E shallow rainfall and snowfall retrievals.
 An Airborne Multichannel Microwave Radiometer (AMMR) aboard a NASA P-3 Orion collected 37 GHz and 21 GHz brightness temperatures (TBs) and air temperatures on 14 January, 19 January, 21 January, and 03 February 2003.
 All measurements fall within 30.6763 deg N to 41.476 deg N, 134.0313 deg E to 150.3528 deg E. Data are in tab-delimited ASCII text format and are available via FTP.

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-J. Wang.
-2004.
+Wang, J. 2004.
 AMMR Air and Brightness Temperature Data, Wakasa Bay. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.